 Despite your friend’s condition, it’s likely they will want or need to keep some of their previous independence when it comes to different tasks.
-It does not matter if you are completely comfortable to help them with absolutely everything, as its basic human nature for an adult to want to be able to fend for themselves rather than relying on somebody else.
+It does not matter if you are completely comfortable helping them with absolutely everything, as it’s basic human nature for an adult to want to be able to fend for themselves rather than rely on somebody else.
 Many tasks can be adapted and changed to fit their situation, just think outside of the box and get creative to make it work.

-For an elderly patient, consider a service like Senior Life who can visit them in the comfort of their own home and provide them with the support they need to carry on living as normal when they begin to face the usual problems that come with old age.
+For elderly patients, consider a service like Senior Life that can visit them in the comfort of their own home and provide them with the support they need to carry on living as normal when they begin to face the usual problems that come with old age.

-For a friend or relative who’s injury requires them to be in a wheelchair, you can organize friends to go over and rearrange the house in order to make it easier for them to maneuver around in the wheelchair.
-Moving furniture out of the way and arranging the kitchen to make items within reach from the chair.
+For a friend or relative whose injury requires them to be in a wheelchair, you can organize friends to go over and rearrange the house in order to make it easier for them to maneuver around in the wheelchair.
+Moving furniture out of the way and arranging the kitchen to make items within reach of the chair.

 The Importance Of Their Environment

 The surroundings that they are in during their healing process will have a huge impact on how they feel.
 Placing them in a back room with no windows or entertainment will be so dull, and without any interaction or things to do the hours will begin to feel like days.
 For a lengthy recuperation period, the downtime can lead to feelings of depression and uselessness.
 It’s important to keep your friend’s spirits up and to help them find ways to occupy their time.